linkeddatacenter/kees/README.md

 ```

-For example a KEES compliant agent SHOULD check if <http://data.example.com/dataset1.ttl> resource is newer than
- <http://data.example.com/dataset1.ttl> named graph in the knowledge base; if yes it COULD execute the following sparql update statements:
+A KEES compliant agent SHOULD check if <http://data.example.com/dataset1.ttl> resource is newer than  <http://data.example.com/dataset1.ttl> named graph in the knowledge base; if yes it COULD execute the following sparql update statements:

 ```
 DROP SILENT GRAPH <http://data.example.com/dataset1.ttl> ;